mechanomi/hunting-unicorns/README.md

 #### Autobuild with live reloads

-If you are working on the docs (e.g., writing or editing), you may find the [sphinx-autobuild](https://pypi.org/project/sphinx-autobuild/) program more useful than `sphinx-build` (see previous section).
+If you are working on the docs (e.g., writing or editing), you may find the [sphinx-autobuild](https://pypi.org/project/sphinx-autobuild/) program more useful than `sphinx-build` (see the previous section).
 When `sphinx-autobuild` detects a change in your RST files, it rebuilds the corresponding HTML and [reloads](https://www.npmjs.com/package/livereload) the browser so that you can see the changes immediately.

 The `sphinx-autobuild` program is not listed in the [requirements](https://github.com/norosa/hunting-unicorns/tree/main/docs/requirements.txt) file because it is not necessary for automated builds.
 If you would like to use this tool, first install it into your virtual environment: